sarthak-kaps/CS6910/Assignments/Assignment1/README.md

 - Contains the implementation of 6 different optimizers.
 - Also, the interface is fixed by a generic class `Optimizer`, which is inherited by each individual optimizer classes.
-- Currently supported optimizers inclue
+- Currently supported optimizers include
   - `SGD`
   - `Nesterov`
   - `Momentum`